 What you need to know

-You will already be familiar with the names of some shapes, but it’s important to recognise the names of up to 10-sided shapes, as seen below.
+You will already be familiar with the names of some shapes, but it’s important to recognise the names of shapes that have up to 10-sides, as seen below.

 2. Rectangle – Has 4 equal angles (all 90\degree), and its opposite sides are equal in length.

-3. Trapezium – Has one pair of parallel sides, and those sides must be opposite to each other.
+3. Trapezium – Has one pair of parallel sides.

 4. Kite – Has two pairs of equal sides, and each pair must be adjacent to each other.
 Additionally, two of its angles (as marked on the picture) are equal.

-5. Parallelogram – Has two pairs of parallel sides, and each pair must be opposite to each other.
+5. Parallelogram – Has two pairs of parallel sides.
 Additionally, opposite angles are equal and adjacent angles add to 180\degree.

 6. Rhombus – Has 4 sides equal in length.
 Additionally, opposite angles are equal, and opposite sides are parallel.